JiwiChong/MNIST/README.md

 </div><br />

 That's it!
 Feel free to test as many new test MNIST images as you would like!
 All you have to do is select any image file from your machine and click on the blue "Predict Image" button.
+Test image files are in __"/dataset/MNIST/test_images/"__.